Shilpa Gupta (cricketer)

 Shilpa Gupta (born 24 February 1989) is an Indian cricketer.
 She plays for Delhi women's cricket team in domestic matches.

 Early life

 Shilpa Gupta was born in Rohini, Delhi.
 Her father Dayanand Gupta is a property dealer and her mother Swarna Gupta is a housewife.
 She did her schooling from SKV Prashant Vihar and attended Kamla Nehru College, Delhi University.
-She has also pursued her Masters from Himachal Pradesh University.
+She has also pursued her master's degree from Himachal Pradesh University.

 Professional career

 Shilpa Gupta was fond of playing cricket since childhood.
 Her father has narrated that she used to play cricket with her brother on the terrace since childhood.
 She rose to fame after being selected from the Delhi University team, North Zone team and earning a 98th cap for the India International Women team.